Quickstart

 - Linux

-Download tegata-windows-amd64.exe from the Releases page.
+Download tegata-windows-amd64.exe.
 Rename it to tegata.exe and copy it to your USB drive.

 Open PowerShell.
 Since PowerShell does not search the current directory for executables, run the following command to run the binary by prefixing it with .\: